jaredgk/runtc/README.md

 *  --k1                  Estimate tc values for singletons
 *  --k-all               Estimate tc values for all variants
 *  --k-range K_RANGE K_RANGE  Estimate tc values for inclusive range of k
+*  --k-list K_VAL (K_VAL...)
+Estimate tc values for one or more specific k values
 *  --map MAPNAME         Genetic map to be used for calculating genetic distances (either --rec or --map must be used)
+*  --map-col-idx PHYS_IDX GEN_IDX In genetic map, specify columns for physical and genetic position
 *  --msh-only            If set, will stop after generating files with msh values
 *  --mut MUT_RATE        Mutation rate per base per generation (default = 1e-8)
 *  --n0 N0_MODEL         Effective population size of sampled population (default: 10000)